imixs/imixs-cloud/doc/SETUP.md

 The HTTP reverse proxy is used to hide services from the internet.
 In addition the proxy also acts as a load balancer to be used if applications need to be scaled over several nodes.

-In _Imixs-Cloud_ [traefik.io](traefik.io) is used as the service for a reverse proxy.
+In _Imixs-Cloud_ [traefik.io](http://traefik.io) is used as the service for a reverse proxy.
-The service uses a separate overlay network to scann for services.
+The service uses a separate overlay network to scan for services.
 A service which should be available through the proxy need to be run in the network 'imixs-proxy-net'.

 Traefik is configured by a docker-compose.yml file and a traefik.toml file  located in the folder 'management/traefik/'